 Zermatt Process on North-East Asian Security

-In partnership with the Swiss Federal Department of Foreign Affairs (FDFA), the GCSP convenes a Track 1.5 process that enables open and informal exchanges among the countries of North-East Asia, with a view to facilitating contacts among actors with few or no communication channels, improving understanding, identifying ways to reconcile diverging interests, and thereby helping to enhance peace and stability.
+In partnership with the Swiss Federal Department of Foreign Affairs (FDFA), the GCSP convenes a Track 1.5 process that enables open and informal exchanges among the countries of North-East Asia, with a view to facilitating contacts among actors with few or no constructive communication channels, improving understanding, identifying ways to reconcile diverging interests, and thereby helping to enhance peace and stability.